IdefaSoft/VLC-Discord-RPC/README.md

 - **Album artwork** as the large image
 - **Play/pause status** as the small image
 - **Progress bar** with remaining time

-Disclaimer: This program may contain bugs.
-I've only tested it on Windows, so it may not work on other operating systems.
-If you encounter any issues, feel free to open an issue.